Get

 Should You Brush Your Dog Every Day?

-Generally speaking, no. Dogs don’t need to be brushed every day.
+Generally speaking, no. Most dogs don’t need to be brushed every day.
 Some breeds do need more frequent brushing than others, but even the most high-maintenance (in grooming) breeds can go with every second-day brushing.
-You may be tempted to brush daily if you find that your dog sheds a lot, so if you feel a pull to do this, in an effort to avoid overbrushing, we recommend just a quick once-over if you’re doing daily.
+You may be tempted to brush daily if you find that your dog sheds a lot, so if you feel a pull to do this, in an effort to avoid overbrushing, we recommend just a quick once-over if you’re doing it daily.

 divider dog paws 3 oct 2024